yu-1011/microarray-analysis/README.md

 # microarray-analysis
 From .CEL to expression matrix
-This ducument is a pre-proposs pipeline of Affymetrix microarray.
+This document is a pre-proposs pipeline of Affymetrix microarray.